freqtrade/freqtrade/docs/bot-usage.md

                         entry and exit).
   --hyperopt NAME       Specify hyperopt class name which will be used by the
                         bot.
-  --hyperopt-path PATH  Specify additional lookup path for Hyperopts and
+  --hyperopt-path PATH  Specify additional lookup path for Hyperopt and
                         Hyperopt Loss functions.
   --eps, --enable-position-stacking
                         Allow buying the same pair multiple times (position